JaimeHyland/Mellifera/README.md

 # Mellifera
 A simple B2C ecommerce website for the online sale of honey-bee-related equipment, materials, tools, consumables and packaging to German hobby beekeepers.

-Code Institute - Fifth Milestone Project: Under my interpretation, the requirements for this project would be satisfied as follows:
+*Code Institute* - Fifth Milestone Project: Under my interpretation, the requirements for this project are satisfied as follows:

 Build a Full-Stack e-commerce website that facilitates the online sale of and payment for a range of beekeeping-related goods based on a business logic that reflects the variety and taxonomy of that range of goods, satisfying the expectations of both an imaginary online store owner and of their very real potential customers.

-I believe that completing such a project would satisfy the requirements listed for the fifth porfolio project in Code Institute's LMS, i.e. to show  an appropriate level of understanding on my part of a number of different concepts, technologies and disciplines related to Full-Stack programming in the e-commerce sector:
+I believe that completing such a project would satisfy the requirements listed for the fifth porfolio project in *Code Institute*'s LMS, i.e. to show  an appropriate level of understanding on my part of a number of different concepts, technologies and disciplines related to Full-Stack programming in the e-commerce sector:

 - Django development on a cloud-based IDE (using Django-3.x on a VS Studio IDE hosted on Gitpod).
 - The creation, maintenance and use in Python code of database models, implemented using Django, running on Postgresql.
+- The design and creation of three models and their implementation in javascript, python and html to turn them into genuinely useful site features.
 - Use of agile methodologies via the project features available in GitHub, associated with the repository for this portfolio project.
-- Creation of UI elements outside Django's admin panel to allow users to create and update records in database tables.
+- Creation of UI elements outside Django's admin panel to allow users to create and update records in the database models, both standard and custom-made.
 - The use of robots.txt and sitemap.xml files.
 - The use and purpose of descriptive metatags in HTML code.
 - How to link to external resources using the Rel attribute.
 - How to make a custom 404 error page.
 - The use of social media, using the instance of a (dummy) Facebook presence as an example.
-- Creation of a newsletter signup form.
+- Creation of a newsletter signup form with email address verification.
 - The use of DEBUG mode, and in particular the need to switch it to False before deploying.
 - The Django functionality allowing users to log in and out of the project application.
 - The use of Stripe together with Django, bootstrap and bespoke HTML, CSS, JavaScript and Python code to demonstrate a(n almost) working online purchasing system
-- The correct use of linting to check code formatting.
+- The correct use of linting to check code formatting in python and html/css.
-- Detailed human-made logs of testing processes.
+- Simple human-made logging of manual testing processes.
 - Appropriate use of online research and problem-solving resources publicly available on the Internet.